How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 It makes little logical sense to head from Hakone all the way to Yudanaka, as it involves four trains, some with tight changes, and half a day of travel, but if it’s winter and you’ve always dreamed of seeing Japan’s famous snow monkeys, this might be worth the detour for you.

 Just keep in mind that the experience isn’t as organic as it’s touted to be online, and felt a bit like a zoo to me.
-You can read my report from my time at Jigokudani Monkey Park, along with some recommendations for making the most out of your visit if you do decide to go anyway.
-If you do, I highly recommend the ryokan we stayed at!
+You can read my report from my time at Jigokudani Monkey Park, along with some recommendations for making the most out of your visit if you do decide to go.
+If you’re visiting outside of winter, don’t bother going — the monkeys won’t be in the hot pools and the surrounding area is pretty ugly.

 If you do decide to skip Yudanaka, I’d add an extra day to Tokyo, Kyoto, or Osaka in its place.